SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 Designers must carefully decide where to place each component on a PCB to ensure the system meets performance and reliability requirements.
 Each component occupies a discrete area on the board, and connections between components have costs associated with their lengths.
-Minimizing the total length of these connections reduces signal delay, power usage, and potential interference.
+Minimizing the total length of these connections reduces signal delay and power usage.

 To study this problem algorithmically, we can model a PCB as a rectangular grid of cells, where each cell can hold a single component.
 Components are connected via unidirectional wires, and the cost of a layout is measured as the sum of